beechfuzz/e2guardian-docker/README.md

 |`-e PUID=####`| Specify UID to use inside the container.
 [More info](https://github.com/beechfuzz/e2guardian-docker/wiki/PUID-&-PGID) below.|
 |`-e PGID=####`| Specify GID to use inside the container.
 [More info](https://github.com/beechfuzz/e2guardian-docker/wiki/PUID-&-PGID) below.|

+You can read more about the `-v` parameter at the [Persistence and Volumes](https://github.com/beechfuzz/e2guardian-docker/wiki/Persistence-and-Volumes) wiki page, and the `-e` parameter at the [PUID & PGID](https://github.com/beechfuzz/e2guardian-docker/wiki/PUID-&-PGID) wiki page.

 &nbsp;

 # Wiki